-Recipes prepared during the celebration of Lohri are the show stoppers.
-The proper Punjabi flavours and rich Indian spices will make your taste buds swirl and desire for more.
+Recipes prepared during the celebration of Lohri is the show stoppers.
+The proper Punjabi flavors and rich Indian spices will make your taste buds swirl and desire for more.
 Here we have come with the most alluring dishes of Lohri.

 Sarson ka Saag aur Makki ki Roti

 The aromatic green saag coupled with makke ki

 roti and a dollop of butter or Makhan atop is just out of the blue.
 This simple

 combo is also the best-loved and one of the most celebrated Punjabi delicacies.

 Saag: Saag or Sag is a leaf-based Indian curry usually enjoyed with Makki di Roti.
 IT is made using spinach, Mustard leaves, Rapini and lots of ginger and garlic.
 It does remind of the mustard fields and the fresh air.

 Makki Ki Roti: This Indian style Corn Flour Bread called Makki ki Roti is hands down one of the most popular foods in Northern India especially Punjab during winter months.
 Makki ki Roti is traditionally eaten with Saag during Lohri.

 Boiled chickpeas wrapped in masalas and cooked to perfection.
 Ready in a snap, this is a quick and easy treat to one and all.